The Wealth Effect in Macroeconomics: Unlock Generational Wealth

 The 1990s witnessed perhaps the most dramatic wealth effect experiment in modern history.
 As technology stocks soared, creating over $10 trillion in new paper wealth, consumer spending surged far beyond what income growth alone would justify.
 Silicon Valley’s newly minted “paper millionaires” didn’t just buy homes and cars—they transformed entire regional economies.

 The wealth effect became so powerful that Federal Reserve Chairman Alan Greenspan explicitly cited it as a factor in monetary policy decisions.
-The Fed, recognizing the economic stimulus provided by rising asset values, became increasingly reluctant to “take away the punch bowl” by raising interest rates aggressively.
+The Fed, recognising the economic stimulus provided by rising asset values, became increasingly reluctant to “take away the punch bowl” by raising interest rates aggressively.
 This created a feedback loop where accommodative monetary policy supported asset prices, boosting spending through the wealth effect and reducing pressure for monetary tightening.

 When the bubble eventually burst in 2000-2002, the wealth effect operated in reverse, with devastating consequences.
 Consumer spending contracted sharply, particularly in technology-heavy regions like San Francisco and Boston.
-The negative wealth effect contributed to the 2001 recession and the sluggish recovery that followed, demonstrating the double-edged nature of this economic force.
+The adverse wealth effect contributed to the 2001 recession and the sluggish recovery that followed, demonstrating the double-edged nature of this economic force.

 The 2008 Housing Collapse: Wealth Effect in Reverse